Dixmier traces and extrapolation description of noncommutative Lorentz spaces

 Of course, when $\clN=\mathcal B(\mathcal H)$ and $\tau={\rm Tr}$, $\mu(T)$ is a step function and if moreover $\psi(t)=\log(1+t)$, we have $\clM_\psi(\clN,\tau)=\clM^{1,\infty}(\mathcal H)$ isometrically.

 A comment on terminology is in order.
 In many sources, including most of our own papers on this subject, these ideals are called (operator) Marcinkiewicz spaces.
 However, in a commutative setting, these spaces were first introduced by G. Lorentz in 1950 \cite{Lorentz}.
 In this paper, we refer to these spaces as (operator) Lorentz spaces, which is consistent with the terminology employed in the book of Bennett and Sharpley \cite{BS}.
-Again, we refer to the book \cite{LSZ}, where historical details of the development of the theory of Lorentz spaces are given.\\ With these definitions at hand, the extension of Dixmier's construction of singular traces\footnote{For type $I_\infty$ factors and $\psi\in\Omega$ satisfying $\lim_{t\to\infty}\psi(2t)/\psi(t)=1$, this construction already appearded in \cite{Dix}.}, to more general Lorentz spaces is rather direct.
+Again, we refer to the book \cite{LSZ}, where historical details of the development of the theory of Lorentz spaces are given.\\ With these definitions at hand, the extension of Dixmier's construction of singular traces\footnote{For type $I_\infty$ factors and $\psi\in\Omega$ satisfying $\lim_{t\to\infty}\psi(2t)/\psi(t)=1$, the following construction already appearded in \cite{Dix}.}, to more general Lorentz spaces is rather direct.
 Namely, given $\psi\in\Omega$ and $\omega$ an arbitrary dilation invariant state on $L^\infty(\R_+^*)$, one considers the unitarily invariant functional:

-It is then shown in \cite{KSS} that the latter is positively additive (i.e. it defines a weight on $\clN$) if and only if $\omega$ is compatible with $\psi$, in the sense that
+It is then shown in \cite{KSS} that the latter is positively additive (i.e$.$ it defines a weight on $\clN$) if and only if $\omega$ is compatible with $\psi$, in the sense that

-In this case, the linear extensions of the functionals \eqref{DT} define traces on $\clM_\psi(\clN,\tau)$, by which we mean unitarily invariant linear functionals.
+In this case, the linear extension of the functional \eqref{DT} defines a trace on $\clM_\psi(\clN,\tau)$, by which we mean a unitarily invariant linear functional.
 Moreover, these traces are singular, that is they vanish on projections of finite trace $\tau$.
 The main difference with the classical case of $\mathcal B(\mathcal H)$, is that in the general semifinite setting, these singular traces may be supported either at zero or at infinity (or at both).
 By this we mean that they may either come from the lack of integrability of the generalized $s$-numbers function $\mu(T)$ at infinity, or of the unboundness of $\mu(T)$ at zero (or both).
 (Equivalently, a singular trace supported at infinity vanishes on $\mathcal L^1(\clN,\tau)$ and a singular trace supported at zero vanishes on $\clN$.)
 Here however, we are mainly concerned with singular traces supported at infinity.